seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Hearing of this.

 **EDGAR**
-Whilst I was big in clamour came there in a man,
+Whilst I was big in clamor came there in a man,
 Shunn'd my abhorr'd society; but then, finding
 Who 'twas that so endured, with his strong arms
 He fastened on my neck, and bellow'd out
-As he'ld burst heaven; threw him on my father;
+As he'd burst heaven; threw him on my father;
 Told the most piteous tale of Lear and him
 That ever ear received: which in recounting
 His grief grew puissant and the strings of life
 Began to crack: twice then the trumpets sounded,
-And there I left him tranced.
+And there I left him tranced. /

 **ALBANY**
-But who was this?
+/ But who was this?

 **EDGAR**
 Kent, sir, the banish'd Kent; who in disguise
 Follow'd his enemy king, and did him service
-Improper for a slave.
+Improper for a slave. /

 *Enter a Gentleman, with a bloody knife*

 **Gentleman**
-Help, help, O, help!
+/ Help, help, O, help!

 **EDGAR**
-What means that bloody knife?
+What means that bloody knife? /

 **Gentleman**
-'Tis hot, it smokes;
+/ 'Tis hot, it smokes;
 It came even from the heart of--O, she's dead!
 Your lady, sir, your lady: and her sister
 By her is poisoned; she hath confess'd it.

 **EDMUND**
 I was contracted to them both: all three
-Now marry in an instant.
+Now marry in an instant. /

+**EDGAR**
+/ Here comes Kent.

 **ALBANY**
 Produce their bodies, be they alive or dead:
 This judgment of the heavens, that makes us tremble,
-Touches us not with pity.
+Touches us not with pity. /

 *Enter KENT*

 **KENT**
-I am come
+/ I am come
 To bid my king and master aye good night:
-Is he not here?
+Is he not here? /

 **ALBANY**
+/ Great thing of us forgot!
 Speak, Edmund, where's the king? and where's Cordelia?

 *The bodies of GONERIL and REGAN are brought in*

 **KENT**
-Alack, why thus?
+Alack, why thus? /

 **EDMUND**
-Yet Edmund was beloved:
+/ Yet Edmund was beloved:
 The one the other poison'd for my sake,
-And after slew herself.
+And after slew herself. /

+**ALBANY**
+/ E'en so.
+Cover their faces.

+**EDMUND**
 I pant for life: some good I mean to do,
 Despite of mine own nature.
 Quickly send,
 Be brief in it, to the castle; for my writ
 Is on the life of Lear and on Cordelia:
-Nay, send in time.
+Nay, send in time. /

 **ALBANY**
-Run, run, O, run!
+/ Run, run, O, run!

 **EDGAR**
 To who, my lord?
 Who hath the office? send
-Thy token of reprieve.
+Thy token of reprieve. /

 **ALBANY**
-Haste thee, for thy life.
+/ Haste thee, for thy life.

 *Exit EDGAR*